The Seljuk Han of Anatolia

 The historical and

-architectural sources for the Anatolian han are difficult to document.
+architectural sources of the Anatolian han are difficult to document.
 There

-were post-houses in the Achaemenid and Sassanian eras, as well as in Byzantine
+were post-houses in the Achaemenid and Sassanian eras, as well as military camps

-and Roman (the castrum military camp) times.
+and Roman times.
 There were over 20 stations on the

 pilgrim road from Baghdad to Mecca, endowed by the spouse of Haroun al-Rashid in

 the early 9th century.

 The earliest known Islamic hans, dating from the 10th century, were located in the western frontier area of the Maghreb at Mounastir, Susa, Tafertast and Tit.
 These were known as ribats (fortresses).
 These forts served as of bases for military maneuvers and for the garrison of troops.
 Ribats were built all over the Islamic world, from Spain to Central Asia.

 Ribat-style caravansarais first appear in Central Asia in the Karakhanid (932-1212), Ghaznevid (963-1183) and Great Seljuk Periods (1040-1157).
 These caravansarais originated from the ribat building form.
 The Great Seljuk Period Iranian and Central Asian (Turkmenistan and Uzbekistan) hans of the 11-12th centuries are the earliest large body of han constructions.
 There are some 20 known, of varying size, and all are of excellent construction quality.

 The Karakhanids, very active builders, were developers of caravansarai architecture of colossal dimensions.
 They built some ten hans, which served as the prototype for the later Anatolian hans.
 The plans included open courtyards, iwans and covered sections.
 Notable is the celebrated Ribat-i Malik of 1078 on the Bukhara-Samarkand road, with its monumental, highly-decorated pistaq portal and fluted adobe walls.